Cleveland Hopkins International Airport: Post-hub history

 The airport initially experienced a sharp decline in passenger counts following the closure of United's hub in 2014.
 Several other airlines, however, increased their service to Cleveland in subsequent years.
 Frontier Airlines significantly increased its service to the airport and declared Cleveland a focus city.
+New routes connected Cleveland with destinations as far as Luis Muñoz Marín International Airport in San Juan, Puerto Rico.
+In November 2023, Frontier Airlines announced it would make Cleveland a crew base in March 2024, employing up to 110 pilots, 250 flight attendants, and 50 aircraft maintenance personnel.

 Other low-cost airlines such as Spirit Airlines and Allegiant Air began new service to the airport as well, and existing airlines such as American Airlines, Delta Air Lines, and Southwest Airlines also increased their number of daily flights and destinations.
 As a result, by 2017, the airport's passenger count exceeded levels achieved during the last full year that United maintained a hub in Cleveland.

 Despite the closure of its hub, as of 2017 United still maintained roughly 1,200 employees in Greater Cleveland, including a flight attendant and pilot base as well as maintenance facilities.
 United also remains the largest carrier at Hopkins.
-Regional airline CommutAir, which flies exclusively on behalf of United Express, is headquartered in nearby North Olmsted.
+Regional airline CommuteAir, which flies exclusively on behalf of United Express, is headquartered in nearby North Olmsted.

-Icelandair and WOW air reconnected Cleveland with Europe in May 2018, inaugurating flights to Reykjavík.
-Nevertheless, both airlines had left Northeast Ohio by 2019.
-WOW air had been suffering financially, while Icelandair faced the grounding of the aircraft it operated to Cleveland and potentially the low profitability of the service.
+Icelandair and Wow Air inaugurated flights to Reykjavík in May 2018.
+Wow Air employed Airbus A321s on the route, while Icelandair used a Boeing 737 MAX.
+Wow Air left Cleveland in October 2018 amid financial troubles.
+Icelandair decided to make its service seasonal, with the first season ending in October.
+In March 2019, however, the carrier announced it would not be returning.
+The Boeing 737 MAX had been grounded, and some analysts said Icelandair might have been dissatisfied with the route's performance.

+In 2021, the airport received $32.5 million from the Federal Aviation Administration to provide economic relief funds for costs related to operations, personnel, cleaning, sanitization, janitorial services, debt service payments, and combating the spread of pathogens during the COVID-19 pandemic.

+In May 2023, Aer Lingus launched flights between Cleveland and Dublin on Airbus A321LR aircraft.
+It is currently the only nonstop transatlantic flight between Europe and Cleveland.

+In 2023, Cleveland was one of the areas where United Airlines pilots picketed in pursuit of a better contract.

+Frontier overtook United for the #1 spot in passengers carried monthly in June 2024.

 Facilities

 Terminal

 Cleveland Hopkins consists of one two-level passenger terminal, which was completed in 1978, and renovated in 2016.
 There are four concourses, three of which are currently in use.
+There are three security checkpoints: one for each active Concourse.
+Passengers can move freely, airside between Concourse A, B and C after passing security.